UTTechMedCHOIRResearch & DevelopmentORAHS International Seminar Series

 The ORAHS international seminar series is organized by Amin Asadi, Aleida Braaksma, Derya Demirtas, Daniela Guericke, Gréanne Leeftink, Janusz Meylahn, Sebastian Rachuba, and Anne Zander of the CHOIR research center of the University of Twente (The Netherlands).
 For questions and inquiries feel free to reach out to us via email.

-The ORAHS international seminar series is supported by its advisory board, consisting of the following members: Roberto Aringhieri (University of Torino, Italy), Richard Boucherie (University of Twente, The Netherlands), and Erwin Hans (University of Twente, the Netherlands), and Melanie Reuter-Oppermann.
+The ORAHS international seminar series is supported by its advisory board, consisting of Richard Boucherie (University of Twente, The Netherlands), and Erwin Hans (University of Twente, the Netherlands), and the ORAHS board.